JochenC/JochenC.github.io/_pages/about.md

 List of graduated PhD researchers
 ------
-- Demetris Chrysostomou, “Learning-Based Distributed Resource Flexibility Estimation for Enhanced TSO-DSO Coordination”, TU Delft, [MEGAMIND research program](https://megamind.energy/), now at
+- Demetris Chrysostomou, “Learning-Based Distributed Resource Flexibility Estimation for Enhanced TSO-DSO Coordination”, TU Delft, [MEGAMIND research program](https://megamind.energy/), now at Tenstorrent in Cyprus
 -	Al-Amin Bugaje, “Data Augmentation for Power System Security Assessment”, Imperial College London, now a researcher at Hitachi Energy in Canada
 -	Federica Bellizio, “Topological Changes in Data-Driven Dynamic Security Assessment for Power System Control”, Imperial College London, now at the Swiss Federal Laboratories for Materials Science and Technology, and Co-Founder of Kuafu